 Listen to the Who's 'A Quick One, While He's Away'

-As the Who were creating a larger global presence for themselves with the American breakthrough of "I Can See for Miles" and the band’s electrifying performance at the Monterey International Pop Festival, Townshend’s ambitions continued to grow.
-In his autobiography, Who I Am, Pete discussed the perfect storm that led to the creation of the rock opera Tommy, which was released on May 23, 1969.
+Townshend’s ambitions continued to grow as the Who were creating a larger global presence for themselves with the American breakthrough of "I Can See for Miles" and the band’s electrifying performance at the Monterey International Pop Festival.
+The rock opera Tommy followed on May 23, 1969.

-For one, the album was becoming more important than the single in rock and roll (thanks to bands like the Beatles, the Beach Boys and, yes, the Who).
-Townshend wanted to do something to fully capitalize on the album as a continuous art form… even more so than Sell Out.
-He also wanted to reach new audiences, ones who had not been particularly interested in the Who’s blasts of "Maximum R&B," and people he felt would be interested in a longer musical piece.
+By then, full-length studio projects were becoming more important than the single in rock 'n' roll, thanks to parallel successes from bands like the Beatles, and the Beach Boys.
+Townshend wanted to do something to fully capitalize on the album as a continuous art form – even more so than Sell Out.
+He also wanted to reach new audiences who had not been particularly interested in the Who’s blasts of "Maximum R&B," and felt people would be interested in a longer musical piece.